 "We advertised locally for a cleaner and we got zilch response.
 But people from abroad know exactly what their rights are, what they are entitled to earn and they see the pay as quite good," she said.
 It is a story repeated elsewhere.

 At the Holcombe Hotel and Restaurant, the owners employ staff from South Africa, Poland, France, and Canada as well as a management team from Australia and New Zealand.
 Over at the Deddington Arms Hotel they come from Finland, the Czech Republic, Poland, South Africa and France.

 One worker who has held jobs in the village is Marta, aged 25.
 She hails from Lubin in south-west Poland.
-A graduate in environmental protection, she also teaches Russian at an Oxford high school.
-"Maybe I am just lucky but the first place you see, you ask if they have a job for you and they say `yes please'.
+A graduate in environmental protection, she also teaches Russian at an Oxford secondary school.
+"Maybe I am just lucky but the first place you see, you ask if they have a job for you and they say 'yes please'.
 It is nothing like that in my country," she said.

 Michael Lim, 62, has run May Fu Too, the Chinese rest-aurant on New Street, for 15 years, although Sir Andrew told The Spectator in an interview this week that he is not among the restaurant's customers and doesn't like Chinese food.

 Should he be tempted to pay a visit, though, Sir Andrew may discover a compelling example of the positive impact of immigration.
 Mr Lim arrived in Britain from Singapore in 1961 and now employs six people in his restaurant from Hong Kong, China and Malaysia.
 He has two grown-up sons, one a computer studies graduate, the other a psychiatrist.